berthaamelia/blog/_posts/2020-08-20-connect-bluetooth-speaker-to-raspi-zero.md

 1. Whenever you want to you connect your device, always start the command with
 <br/>`pulseaudio --start`.
 Everytime i launched my bluetoothctl without launching the pulseaudio --start, it will refuse to connect with the speaker eventhough it is successfully paired.

 2. Now that you have your bluetooth speaker and your android phone connected to raspberry pi.
 Try open youtube video from your phone, raspi should be able to recognize it and play it through the speaker.
-You can also run google home assitant from your phone and let the speaker replies!
+You can also run google home assistant from your phone and let the speaker replies!
 I personaly believe this way is indeed better than installing home assistant over the pi itself due to limited features that Google provides on particular external API assigned for a non-google device.
 If you want to run .mp3, i recommend to install mpg321 instead of vlc player.
 <br/>`$ sudo apt-get install mpg321`
 <br/>To run the file